usdot-fhwa-stol/cdasim/co-simulation tool/README.md

   mvn clean install -DskipTests
   ```

-- After building, go to bundle\target directory, a zip file of co-simulation bundle can be found.
+- After building, go to bundle\target directory, a zip file of co-simulation bundle "**carla-sumo-mosaic-1.0.zip**" can be found.

 - Extract the bundle to an arbitrary path.
-The installation path is referenced as `<cosimulation-root>`.
-The zipped bridge folder needs to be extracted to `<cosimulation-root>`.
+The installation folder is referenced as `<cosimulation-root>`.
+The bridge folder in the root of source code needs to be copied to `<cosimulation-root>`.

 ## **Folder Content**

-The folder structure of co-simulation tool is described in the following.
+The folder structure of  `<cosimulation-root>` is described in the following.

 ```
 └─ <cosimulation-root>